TNSR uses the Unbound Domain Name System Resolver to handle DNS resolution and client queries.

 GigabitEthernet0/14/2, labeled LAN in the

-example).
-The example also allows clients inside that subnet,
+for outgoing queries.
+The example also allows clients inside the local subnet,

 Forwarding Mode Example¶